albrechtnate/StudentOnline/readme.md

 - Install Ruby following online tutorials, and install Sass from *'http://sass-lang.com/install'* following their instructions
 - Install Gulp Globally by typing *'npm install -g gulp'* (May need to prepend *sudo* to the command)
 - Traverse within command line to project folder and run *'npm install'*
-- Following sucessful installation of all Node packages, run *'npm start*
+- Following sucessful installation of all Node packages, if on a Mac/Unix, run *'npm run ustart*, if on Windows run *'npm run wstart'*, or if neither work, *'npm start'*
 - This will start a local web server on *http://localhost:8080* with livereload inclueded
 	- This will compile sass and minify & concatenate files
 	- **Important: To stop the server and use the command line again, press Ctrl+C**